erlang/otp/erts/emulator/internal_doc/GarbageCollection.md

 ![Garbage collection: heap scan](assets/gc-heap-scan1.png)

-Every term object we can reach is copied to the *to space* and stored on top off the *scan stop* line, and then the scan stop is moved to the end of the last object.
+Every term object we can reach is copied to the *to space* and stored on top of the *scan stop* line, and then the scan stop is moved to the end of the last object.

 ![Garbage collection: heap scan](assets/gc-heap-stop.png)